seontechnologies/seon-ios-sdk-public/README.md

 - Added GeoLocation feature, the SDK now optionally can retrieve the device's location.
 See the documentation about how to use it.
 - Internal performance improvements and changes for upcoming features
 - Fixed rare threading related issue
-- Added codesign signature to XCFramework binary to attest to the validitiy of the SDK
+- Added codesign signature to XCFramework binary to attest to the validity of the SDK
 - Fixed test coverage reports not showing up when the SDK is linked
 - Raised minimum deployment target from iOS 11.0 to iOS 12.0